sophia26750/sophia26750.github.io/content/code/index.md

 ```
 hugo serve
 ```
-_This will run a local server of your website._ This means the Github pages link doe snot work yet.
+_This will run a local server of your website._ This means the Github pages link does not work yet.
 For the safest option, running the program locally allows you to see direct changes without the public seeing possible errors.

 12. You will see a link that looks something like: http://localhost:1313.
 Copy that link and paste it in your search bar.
-This will run a live server of your website as you make live changes.
-If you wish to end this, just press Crtl + c. just run hugo serve to bring the local server again.
+This will run a local server of your website that displays your live changes.
+If you wish to end this, just press Crtl + c.
+If you wish to bring it back, just input hugo serve into terminal to start the local server again.

 ---
 ---